Esnagofer/MSX.js/README.md

 ## Lib and Roms directories

+Create a directory called _lib_ to put jQuery and Bootstrap libs there.

-Create two directories called _lib_ and _roms_ to put jquery lib and ROM files there.
+Create a directory called _roms_ to put ROM files there.

-Example:
+See the directory structure:

 ```
 lib
+  bootstrap
+    css
+    fonts
+    js
   jquery.min.js

 roms